 The Achilles tendon is the tendon that connects the two major muscles of the calf, the gastrocnemius and soleus muscles, to the back of your heel.
 These muscles are essential for walking, and allow you to push off with your foot or balance on your toes.
 Achilles tendinitis is a condition of inflammation caused by overuse of the foot by walking, running, or jumping.

 In younger age groups, Achilles tendinitis may result from an increase in activity, failure to stretch your calf muscles, running on hard surfaces, playing sports like basketball which require a lot of jumping, or simply overdoing your running routine.
-Shoes without proper support can contribute to Achilles tendinitis, and if your foot suddenly turns inward or outward while involved in an activity, this may result in injury and inflammation.
+Shoes without proper support can contribute to Achilles tendinitis.
+If your foot suddenly turns inward or outward while involved in an activity, this may result in injury and inflammation.

 People who are elderly or middle aged may experience Achilles tendinitis as a result of a bone spur or a growth formation as a result of arthritic changes.
 A bone spur in the back of the heel is a constant irritant to the Achilles tendon.

-The pain of Achilles tendinitis is experienced as pain near the bottom of the foot.
-There is often associated swelling.
+Achilles tendinitis pain is found near the bottom of the foot.
+Achilles tendinitis often causes swelling as well.
 Your symptoms may include pain both in the heel and along the course of the tendon when you are walking or running.
-Frequently, the tendon is stiff in the morning, and you may experience pain with palpation or movement.
+Frequently, the tendon is stiff in the morning and you may experience pain with palpation or movement.
 In severe cases, it will be difficult to stand on your toes.

 A physical therapist will be able to help you with exercises that stretch the tendon.
 You may be advised to use a boot or brace to allow the tendon to remain immobile so it can heal.
 Some patients benefit from heel lifts placed in the shoe, to support the heel.
 Shoes that cushion the heel may be helpful.